What is In Running Betting?

-As in running betting betting revolves mostly around events that are live in television it is important to question how 'live' the images you are watching really are.
-If you are watching the event on satellite tv then in all likelihood you are seeing things three or four seconds after they have already happened.
+As in running betting betting revolves mostly around events that are live on television it is important to question how 'live' the images you are watching really are.
+If you are watching the event on satellite TV then in all likelihood you are seeing things at least three or four seconds after they have already happened and if you are watching in HD then it could be as much as seven or eight seconds behind.
 Anyone who is actually at the course or stadium is going to be at a major advantage.

 The Horse Has Already Fallen

 In a horse race over the jumps someone at the course could put up a lay on an exchange such as Betfair on a horse that has just fallen.
-Someone watching the race at home is going to be seeing a horse approaching a jump at this point so may still have a bet, only to see the horse fall immediately.
-Even on a short flat race the on course punter is going to have seen almost half a furlong of extra action that the person betting at the same time from home.
+Someone watching the race at home is going to be seeing a horse approaching a fence or hurdle at this point so may still have a bet, only to see the horse fall immediately.
+Even on a short flat race the on course punter is going to have seen almost half a furlong of extra action than the person betting at the same time from home.